How to Set Up A Personalised Television Calendar

 tv-podesignhome

-You can simply use this view to view all the currently airing show, or alternatively, you can create a personalised TV calendar.
+You can simply use this view to view all the currently airing show, or alternatively, you can create a personalized TV calendar.
 To do so, select “Register” from the top-right corner to create a new account.

 tv-podesignregister